andytudhope/dyeing-the-blue-book/content/voice.md

 ---

+"This is his one guiding god.
+In him goeth man to his rest.
+Toward him goeth the long journey of the soul after death.
+In him shineth forth as light all that man bringeth back from the greater world.
+To this one god man shall pray." — Carl Gustav Jung

+---

 "I have found complete abstention from the world (_zuhd_) in two phrases of the Qur'an: "...in order that you not be saddened over what has passed you by nor rejoice over what He has given you. \[57:23\]" — Iman \`Ali

+---

+"One day, in a mood of sublime emptiness, Subhuti was resting under­neath a tree when flowers began to fall about him.
+“We are praising you for your discourse on emptiness,” the gods whispered to Subhuti.
+“But I have not spoken of empti­ness,” replied Subhuti.
+“You have not spoken of emptiness, we have not heard emptiness,” responded the gods.
+“This is the true emptiness.”
+The blos­soms showered upon Subhuti as rain." — related by Llewellyn Vaughan-Lee

 ---